rezor-coder/rezor-app-frontend/README.md

 2. Run `pod install` to install the CocoaPods dependencies
 3. Run `cd ..` to return to the base of the directory
 4. Run `npm start`
-5. Run `npx react-native run-ios --simulator "iPhone 14 Pro"` (you may need to open a new terminal window) and the Simulator will launch running the SaitaPro Wallet 🎉
+5. Run `npx react-native run-ios --simulator "iPhone 14 Pro"` (you may need to open a new terminal window) and the Simulator will launch running the Rezor Wallet 🎉

 ### Cocoapods (iOS Only)